 The F1 legend who is considered to be the greatest driver of all times by many.
-Schumacher met with a near fatal accident and suffered life threatening injuring while skiing in the French Alps five years ago.
+Schumacher met with a near fatal accident and suffered life threatening injuring while skiing in the French Alps on December 29, 2013.
 He was left in a coma with a serious head injury.

 In January 2018, Schumacher celebrated his 49th birthday and his daughter Gina took to Instagram leaving a message to her father.

 She wrote on Insta post : “Happy Birthday to the best Dad ever.
 We love you. #keepfighting.”